vinstic-myshell/myshell-doc-en/faq/ai-technology-faq.md

 We use our own TTS (text-to-speech) model, and the English TTS currently supports fast voice cloning, which can clone anyone's voice with only 1-5 minutes of voice samples.

-MyShell's TTS has the characteristics of being closer to human pronunciation than other products on the market, as well as faster response speed and lower computing costs.
+MyShell's TTS has the feature of being closer to human pronunciation than other products on the market, as well as faster response time and lower computing costs.
 Currently, the technology for different emotional voices is in the experimental stage and will be launched soon.